microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskdetection-list.md

 ---
 title: "List riskDetections"
-description: "Retrieve the properties and relationships of a collection of **riskDetections** objects."
+description: "Retrieve the properties and relationships of a collection of **riskDetection** object."
 localization_priority: Normal
 author: "cloudhandler"
 ms.prod: "microsoft-identity-platform"